nimiq/developer-center/migration/migration-integrators.md

 ### The `nimiq-client`

 The `nimiq-client` is the central software for operating a PoS node and connecting to the blockchain.
 Written in Rust, it is completely [open source](https://github.com/nimiq/core-rs-albatross).
 While we make no guarantees about the minimum supported Rust version, we currently test two versions older than the current Rust stable version.
-Releases follow SemVer rules, meaning patch releases are non-breaking.
+Releases follow [Semantic Versioning](https://semver.org/) rules, meaning patch releases are non-breaking.
 If you are compiling from source we therefore **recommend** to use the [Github releases](https://github.com/nimiq/core-rs-albatross/releases) rather than the main branch, as the latter may include breaking changes.
 A new Docker image is automatically uploaded to the [Github Container registry](https://github.com/nimiq/core-rs-albatross/pkgs/container/core-rs-albatross) with every new release.

 ### The `client.toml`

 The `client.toml` is the configuration file for the `nimiq-client`.
 It is divided into multiple sections, and most of the properties have default values.
 Upon running the `nimiq-client` for the first time, an example file is generated by the client and stored at `~/.nimiq/client.example.toml`.
-Rename this file to `client.toml`  as `~/.nimiq/client.toml` is the default location where the `nimiq-client` will look for configurations.
+Rename this file to `client.toml`,  as `~/.nimiq/client.toml` is the default location where the `nimiq-client` will look for configurations.
 The example file of the `client.toml` is available here: [GitHub](https://github.com/nimiq/core-rs-albatross/blob/albatross/lib/src/config/config_file/client.example.toml).

 ### Important Configuration File Settings